raspberrypilearning/scary-spot-the-difference/worksheet.md

 	```python
 	sleep(3)
 	```

-1. Then you can *blit* the image to the display and update the display.
+1. Then you can blit the image to the display, and update the display.

     ``` python
 	screen.blit(zombie, (0,0))